 - Select Premier: Designed for high-mileage vehicles, covering powertrain components as well as the cooling system, electrical components, and fuel delivery components

 - Secure: Most basic and affordable Endurance warranty, which provides drivers with powertrain protection to cover the engine, drivetrain, and transmission

 - EnduranceAdvantage: Covers mechanical breakdowns as well as regularly scheduled maintenance with three levels of coverage available (Prime, Plus, and Preferred)

 Endurance has the best benefits package in the industry.
-Customers get rental car coverage, 24/7 roadside assistance, and trip interruption coverage for the duration of their contracts, and for their first year of coverage, drivers also get free enrollment into the Endurance Elite Membership program.
+Customers get rental car coverage, 24/7 roadside assistance, and trip interruption coverage for the duration of their contracts, and for their first year of coverage, drivers also get free enrollment into the Endurance Elite Benefits program.
 This program offers the following perks: